anisbet/pipe/Readme.md

  -o[c0,c1,...cn]: Order the columns in a different order.
 Only the specified columns are output.
  -p[c0:exp,... ]: Pad fields left or right with white spaces. 'c0:-10.,c1:14 ' pads 'c0' with a
                   maximum of 10 trailing '.' characters, and c1 with upto 14 leading spaces.
- -P             : Output a trailing delimiter before new line on output (default '|').
-If one there
+ -P             : Ensures a tailing delimiter is output at the end of all lines.
-                  isn't 1 already.
-Places a delimiter between counts (-A on dedup) and the rest of the row.
+                  The default delimiter of '|' can be changed with -h.
  -r<percent>    : Output a random percentage of records, ie: -r100 output all lines in random
                   order. -r15 outputs 15% of the input in random order. -r0 produces all output in order.
  -R             : Reverse sort (-d and -s).